-VI.
+VIII.
 PROVIDING FALSE INFORMATION

-Any individual who knowingly files a false report or complaint, who knowingly provides false information to College officials or who intentionally misleads College officials involved in the investigation or resolution of a complaint may be subject to disciplinary action including, but not limited to expulsion or employment termination.
-The College recognizes that a report made in good faith will not be considered false when the evidence does not confirm the report(s) of Sexual Misconduct.
+Any individual who knowingly files a false report or complaint, who knowingly provides false information to College officials or who knowingly misleads College officials involved in the investigation or Resolution of a complaint may be subject to disciplinary action, including but not limited to expulsion or employment termination.
+The College recognizes a determination regarding responsibility alone is not sufficient to conclude a false report or complaint was made.